playboikairoo/IntegerMultiplication-Karatsuba-ByteArray/README.md

 # **Functions**
 #### IntegerMultiply(byte[] X, byte[] Y, int N)
 	returns byte array with the result
-  	Performs naive multiplication if N is small, else splits code into A, B, C, and D and multiplies AC and BD, and adds AB and CD then calls itself multiplying the 			two additions.
+  	Performs brute force naive multiplication if N is small, else splits code into A, B, C, and D and multiplies AC and BD, and adds AB and CD then calls itself multiplying the 			two additions.
 #### Subtract(byte[] a, byte[] b)
 	returns byte array with the result subtracts two byte arrays with regards to the carry as every index can hold only one digit.